kaan-keskin/introduction-to-docker/Part1.md

 ### Filtering the output of docker image ls

+The format of filter flag is a key-value pair.
 Docker provides the `--filter` ﬂag to ﬁlter the list of images returned by `docker image ls`.

+Filter option is used in docker images to filter:

+- Images that are not tagged.
+- Images that are labelled.
+- Images by time.
+- Images by reference.

 The following example will only return dangling images.